 If you are in process of planning a trip to Rome, you are in the right place.
-My husband and I visited Rome a few weeks ago and wish we knew off all the mistakes we were making as first time travellers beforehand that would have saved us a few days.
+My husband and I visited Rome a few weeks ago and wish we knew off all the mistakes tourists make when visiting Rome for the first time, that would have saved us a few days.

 Without wasting any more time lets look at all the Donts for first time travellers to the City of Rome.

 Avoid food near attractions

 Rome is a very walkable city, if you are budgeting 2-4 days for Rome, chances are you will end up walking a lot that is exhausting.
 When it comes to food, it is very tempting to find a place near the Trevi fountain or the Pantheon.
 But if you are remotely a foodie like me, you don’t wanna do that.
 Food places near attractions are over priced for one and don’t deliver the authentic Italian cuisine you have been waiting to try out.
 Don’t waste your meals and try to find a place that is a little further out.

 We learnt this the hard way, cities like Rome, Florence and Venice are comparatively smaller cities and have an advance booking option for a reason.
 Specially around peak time there is a cap of how many visitors they can allow in their museums and art galleries at a time.
 So book in advance!